 - Deed to a residential property in Oklahoma

 Once the forms have been signed and submitted, patients have to wait for OMMA to process them.
-If OMMA approves the application, they’ll mail the card within two weeks.
+If OMMA approves the application, they’ll mail the OMMA card within two weeks.
 It’s valid for two years from the date of issue unless OMMA revokes it.

 OMMA approves applications as long as all the documentation has been provided and the rules followed.
 Keep in mind that there is a fee to apply ($100 without medicare).
-Getting it right the first time is important, so be sure to pay attention to the details.
+Getting it right the first time is essential, so be sure to pay attention to the details.